bobthechemist/feathercm/docs/source/introduction/mcu.rst

 Lastly, you are to incorporate another programmer's code into your own.
 Refer to this `Morse code translator <https://www.geeksforgeeks.org/morse-code-translator-python/>`_ example and copy the definition for the variable `MORSE_CODE_DICT` and the function `encrypt` into your program.
 Use the `encrypt` function to translate user input from alphanumeric text into Morse code.
 Display the encrypted text in the serial console and blink the code on the LED.
 This exercise introduces python dictionaries, which are covered in `Chapter 5 <https://automatetheboringstuff.com/2e/chapter5/>`_ of *Automate the Boring Stuff* or a web search on *python dictionaries*.

-**Expansion** Research the string method *upper()* and incorporate it into your program so that the user does not have to type her response in all capital letters.
+**Optional Expansion** Research the string method *upper()* and incorporate it into your program so that the user does not have to type her response in all capital letters.

 Future
 ------

 Can you create a game that emits the Morse code for a chemical element?